 Ah, appreciation: something I give every day to my local barista…

-In real estate estate speak, this is the amount your home increases in value over time.
-Aside from annual changes in inflation, if you’ve done renovations, or new parks or schools have opened near you, for example, your home has likely appreciated in value.
+In real estate speak, this is the amount your home increases in value over time.
+So, aside from annual changes in inflation, if you’ve done renovations or new parks or schools have opened near you, for example, your home has likely appreciated in value.

 What’s a bridge loan, and do I need one?

-If you end up buying a new property, but haven’t sold your current one yet (and need the cash from it in order to buy the new place), you’ll likely have to take out a bridge loan – a temporary, short-term loan just to help you have, keep, or carry both properties at the same time for a small period of time.
+If you end up buying a new property but haven’t sold your current one yet (and need the cash from it to buy the new place), you’ll likely have to take out a bridge loan – a temporary, short-term loan just to help you have, keep, or carry both properties at the same time for a short period.

 What does closing on a home mean?

-Possibly my favourite term!
-Closing is the last step of your real estate transaction, when everything is signed and sealed; your closing date is the big day when the property changes hands and you get to move in!
+Possibly my favorite term!
+Closing is the last step of your real estate transaction when everything is signed and sealed; your closing date is the big day when the property changes hands, and you get to move in!

 What are conditions?